apatheticdamn/apathy-wifu-network/README.md

  # Apathy Waifu Network

-Welcome to Apathy Waifu Network, a comprehensive anime waifu rating platform!
+Welcome to Apathy Waifu Network, a comprehensive anime waifu choosing platform!

 ## Description

-Apathy Waifu Network is a web application where users can rate wifus based on appearance.
+Apathy Waifu Network is a web application where users can choose wifus based on appearance.
 This platform strives to be the ultimate destination for anime and manga enthusiasts seeking a comprehensive waifu rating platform.

 ## Contributing